Folawewo/sbounty/deploy/README.md

 #### Usage

 1. Enter an amount in the input field.
-2. Click on one of the three buttons: "Deposit," "Withdraw," or "Check Balance."
+2. Click on one of the two buttons: "Deposit," or "Withdraw."
 3. The result of the operation or any errors will be displayed in the "Transaction Result" section.
 4. The account holder name, account type, and balance are displayed at the top of the page.